XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-03.md

 ~~~
 {: #Figure5 title="Relationship between 3GPP domain controllers and IETF Network Slice Controller"}

+Note that the 3GPP uses the terms NSI and NSSI which are a set of NFs and required resources (e.g., compute, storage, and networking resources) which correspond to Network Slice Instance, whereas S-NSSAI is an integer that identifies the E2E network slice.

 An example of 5G E2E Network Slice is showed in {{Figure6}}.
-Each E2E network slice contains RAN slice, CN slice and one or more IETF
+Each 5G Network Slice contains RAN slice, CN slice, and one or more IETF
-network Slices.
-3GPP identifies each E2E network slice using an integer called S-NSSAI.
+Network Slices.
+The 3GPP identifies each 5G Network Slice using an integer called S-NSSAI.
 In {{Figure6}} there are three instances of E2E
-network slices which are identified by S-NSSAI 01111111, 02222222 and 03333333, respectively.
-Each instance of E2E network slice contains
+Network Slices which are identified by S-NSSAIs 01111111, 02222222 and 03333333, respectively.
+Each instance of 5G Network Slice contains
-AN slice, CN Slice and one or more IETF network slices.
-For example, E2E network slice 01111111 has AN Slice instance 4, CN Slice instance 1 and IETF network slice 6.
-Note that 3GPP does not cover the IETF network slice.
-Details of IETF network slice could be found in {{!RFC9543}}.
+RAN slice, CN Slice, and one or more IETF Network Slices.
+For example, 5G Network Slice 01111111 has RAN Slice instance 4, CN Slice instance 1 and IETF Network Slice 6.
+Note that the 3GPP does not cover the IETF Network Slice {{!RFC9543}}.

-Note that 3GPP uses the terms NSI and NSSI which are a set of network function and required resources (e.g. compute, storage and networking resources) which corresponds to network slice Instance, whereas S-NSSAI is an integer that identifies the E2E network slice.

 ~~~
                +-----------+ +-----------+  +-----------+